RonDB Generic interpreter#

 Interpreter instructions#

 The interpreter program is created in the NDB API.
 One uses a class called NdbInterpretedCode.
 The below example shows the steps used to define an interpreted program.
-First created an object from the class NdbInterpretedCode.
+First create an object from the class NdbInterpretedCode.
 If it uses reads and writes on columns it needs to have a table object mapped to it.
 Next define the set of instructions.
 The last instruction should always be a call to interpreter_exit_ok that defines a success, interpreter_exit_nok signals a failure and will cause the operation to be aborted.

 The final statement is a call to the finalise method.
 This ensures that the code is consistent and maps labels used in the program appropriately.